Trusted Vedic Astrology Platform

 • llm unlimited

 Jyotish — literally 'the science of light' — is not fortune-telling.
-It is a precise observational discipline developed over millennia to map the relationship between celestial mechanics and terrestrial human experience.
-Where Western psychological astrology describes personality archetypes, classical Jyotish quantifies specific time windows, karmic debt patterns, and the directional strength of planetary influences using rigorous mathematical frameworks.
+It is a precise observational discipline developed over millennia to map the relationship between celestial mechanics and human experience.
+Where Western psychological astrology describes personality archetypes, classical Jyotish quantifies specific time windows, karmic debt patterns, and directional planetary strength using rigorous mathematical frameworks.
 AstroKund applies these frameworks computationally without diluting their classical foundations.

 1

-The 27 Nakshatras — Stellar Anchors of Vedic Time
+The 27 Nakshatras — What Are the Stellar Mansions of Vedic Astrology?

-The Nakshatra system divides the 360-degree zodiac into 27 equal segments of 13°20' each — a framework predating the 12-sign Rashi system in classical Vedic literature.
+The Nakshatra system divides the 360-degree sidereal zodiac into 27 equal segments of 13°20' each — a framework predating the 12-sign Rashi system in classical Vedic literature.
 Each Nakshatra has an assigned deity (Devata), governing star cluster (Yoga Tara), and a ruling Graha in the Vimshottari Dasha sequence.
-The Moon's Nakshatra at birth (Janma Nakshatra or Janma Tara) determines the starting Mahadasha, the emotional temperament baseline, and the particular flavor of Karma this incarnation enters with.
-AstroKund computes Moon Nakshatra to the arc-minute level — not to the nearest degree — because even a 10-minute birth time difference can shift the Nakshatra Pada, which changes the Navamsha Lagna and consequently the entire D9 reading.
+The Moon's Nakshatra at birth (Janma Nakshatra or Janma Tara) determines the starting Mahadasha, the emotional temperament baseline, and the karmic flavor of the incarnation.
+AstroKund computes Moon Nakshatra to the arc-minute level — not the nearest degree — because even a 10-minute birth-time difference can shift the Nakshatra Pada, which changes the Navamsha Lagna and consequently the entire D9 reading.

-Ashwini to Revati — 27 fixed stellar mansions
+Ashwini to Revati — 27 fixed sidereal stellar mansions

 Each spans exactly 13°20' of sidereal longitude

-Moon's position at birth sets the Vimshottari starting Dasha
+Moon's Nakshatra at birth sets the Vimshottari starting Dasha

 Further divided into 4 Padas of 3°20' each for Navamsha mapping